 Romanticism is generally reckoned to have begun in the late 1820s and the 1830s, with Berlioz, Schumann, Chopin, and Liszt, and to have ended sometime before World War I, though its implications reverberate in music to this day.
 Romantic composers sought inspiration in literature and painting; abandoned or greatly modified classical procedures such as sonata form; produced operas, symphonies, and tone poems of unprecedented duration and scope; vastly expanded the resources of the orchestra; and employed ever more complex, circuitous harmonic designs.

-The Late Romantic is music of the late nineteenth-century and early twentieth century which retains the dramatic intensity of earlier nineteenth century music.
+The Late Romantic is music of the late 19th-century and early 20th century which retains the dramatic intensity of earlier 19th century music.
 The music is characterized by the use of vast instrumental forces, increased chromaticism and large-scale compositions.
-Composers of this period included Wagner, Mahler and Richard Strauss.
+Composers of this period included Wagner, Mahler, and Richard Strauss.
 Rachmaninov, in the slow movement of his Second Symphony (1908), unfurled one of the quintessential Romantic phrases, even as Schoenberg was unleashing the atonal revolution.

 Having absorbed classical elements from Haydn and Mozart (whose last three symphonies to a degree prefigure Romanticism), Beethoven embarked on a course that can be seen as a parallel in music to the emergence of the Romantic concept of the liberated individual.
 His third symphony the Eroica (1803–1804), is a pivotal work in this respect, and revealed an impetus that was to burst forth in the power of many of his symphonies, concertos, and piano sonatas.
 The intense late string quartets are altogether a more intimate compression of similar emotional power.